ChaosDynamix/Arcadia/_includes/preparation/env_keyboard.md

 The naming conventions of console keymaps are somewhat arbitrary

 - **Language codes**: where the language code is the same as its country code (e.g. de for German, or fr for French).
-- **Country codes**: where variations of the same language are used in different countries (e.g.uk for United Kingdom English, or us for United States English); a list of country codes can also be found in wikipedia:ISO 3166-1#Officially assigned code elements.
+- **Country codes**: where variations of the same language are used in different countries (e.g.uk for United Kingdom English, or us for United States English); a list of country codes can also be found on [Wikipedia](https://en.wikipedia.org/wiki/ISO_3166-1#Officially_assigned_code_elements).
 - **Keyboard layouts**: where the layout is not related to a particular country or language (e.g. dvorak for the Dvorak keyboard layout).

 ### Load the correct console keymap